 3) Sartorialist Norman Chad: Poker Needs a Dress Code

 Mike Sexton has said it.
 Now Norman Chad has said it.
-And despite the fact both of them have atrocious personal style, the question is still in interesting one.
+And despite the fact both of them have questionable personal style, the question is still in interesting one.

 Does poker need a dress code?